19hours/sg-statutes/Acts/Income Tax Act.md

 (i) such other income directly attributable to qualifying debt securities issued on or after a prescribed date, as may be prescribed by regulations,

-which do not form part of the statutory income of the designated unit trust or approved CPF unit trust by virtue of section 35(12A) shall be deemed to be income of the unit holder if he is not a foreign investor.
+which do not form part of the statutory income of the designated unit trust by virtue of section 35(12A) shall be deemed to be income of the unit holder if he is not a foreign investor.

 [49/2004; 11/2005; 7/2007; 53/2007; 34/2008; 11/2013; 19/2013]

+[Act 37 of 2014 wef 01/09/2014]

 (21) Where any distribution made out of gains or profits referred to in subsection (20)(a) is made to a unit holder who is an individual resident in Singapore, the distribution, if made on or after 28th February 1998, shall not be deemed to be income of that unit holder.